- Code SCOM3027

 - Areas of interest Policy Studies, Political Communication, Science, Science Communication

-The interface between science and political decision making is of fundamental importance to modern society.
-Yet while our techniques of scientific enquiry have allowed us to learn ever more about the world - and our collective ability to enact change has become ever more powerful - the relationship between scientific knowledge and political action has never been entirely smooth.
+The interface between evidence and political decision making is of fundamental importance to modern society.
+Yet while our techniques of enquiry have allowed us to learn ever more about the world - and our collective ability to enact change has become ever more powerful - the relationship between evidence and action has never been entirely smooth.
 Indeed, things may even be getting worse.
 This course traces the dynamics, contours and fractures of the interface between science and politics.
 Topics covered include: uses of science in political decision making; differing attitudes to scientific advice and the values underpinning them; ways of countering hostility to science; the role of new technology in changing the dynamics of the relationship between science and politics.
-Case studies may include climate change, artificial intelligence, diversity in science, asteroid mining, recreational drugs, invasive species, genetically modified food.

 Upon successful completion, students will have the knowledge and skills to:

-- Locate and assess literature relevant to political debate and policy formation from a variety of relevant sources.
+- Locate, assess and synthesise literature and other evidence relevant to political debate and policy formation, drawing on a variety of relevant sources.

 - Compose clear, contextualised arguments drawing on a range of relevant scientific and other sources.